Jasper Garvida: Career

 After graduation, Garvida took the opportunity to work with labels such as John Galliano, Alexander Mc Queen and Vivienne Westwood.
 Upon graduating, he swiftly gained the role of head designer for Michiko Koshino.
-In 2008 Garvida was named the winner of Project Catwalk.
+In 2008, Garvida was named the winner of Project Catwalk series 3 and established his eponymous fashion label in September 2008, known for its bold, highly embellished womenswear.